Breckengan/Sting-ray-AI/README.md

 # Game Bot
-### By Arda Mavi
+### By Brecken Gannon

 Artificial intelligence that learns to play any game by watching you.

 ## How does this work?
-- First: Run program and play any game for a little bit.
+- First: Run program and play any game for a little bit so it can learn.
-- Second: Run program and watch the artificial intelligence play the game.
+- Second: Run program and watch the artificial intelligence play the game copying how you play.

 ## How does it work behind the scenes?
 When you run the training program, the program listens for your keyboard and mouse moving, then it saves those movements.<br>